 - Shelve: Low frequencies are directed to the left channel, high frequencies are directed to the right channel.
 The Color knob controls the crossover-frequency. - Comb: A delayed signal is added to the left channel and subtracted from the right channel.
 The Color knob controls the distance between the notches of this comb filter.

-The Stereo Imager is mono compatible: if the stereo outputs are summed the resulting signal is equal to the original mono input signal.
+Both mono-to-stereo algorithms are mono compatible: if the stereo outputs are summed the resulting signal is equal to the original mono input signal.